 Forecasting and modeling

 This advanced skill provides you with the ability to create business forecasts, make estimates, compare forecasting modes, and conduct basic regression analysis.

 Some MBA programs give you the chance to choose a specialization by taking elective courses, which can help you decide on your concentration and career path.
 An elective gives you the chance to study a related topic at a deeper level or in classes from complementary programs such as law or business.

-Online vs. on-campus: Which path is right for you?
+Online vs. on-campus: Which is the right choice for you?

 There is no one-size-fits-all model for a graduate education.
-Many programs come in various forms, each with its own benefits.
-Here are some of the most common questions you should ask when researching your MBA in analytics:
+Programs come in various forms, each with its own benefits.
+Here are some of the most common questions you should ask when considering whether to earn your MBA in analytics online:

 Online MBA programs tend to offer flexibility suitable for students who choose to study part time.
 This option will likely extend your time to completion, but it can allow you to study while fulfilling your familial, social, and professional obligations.

-There are two types of accreditation — regional and specialized.
+If you've decided to earn your MBA in analytics online, there are two types of accreditation to consider — regional and specialized.

 Regional accreditation is the most prestigious type of accreditation that an online or traditional college or university can receive.
 Regional accreditation confirms that the provider has met and maintained adherence to a minimum set of academic standards.

 Most regionally accredited schools will only accept credits from other regionally accredited institutions of higher learning.